 Pune is the kind of city where you can hope to spend some great time with your loved ones.
 Pune is sited at an approximate distance of 1,457, 148, 2,065, and 842 km from Delhi, Mumbai, Kolkata and Bengaluru respectively.
 Here is how you can reach Aga Khan Palace, Pune.

-By Air.
-The nearest airport from Aga Khan Palace, Pune is the Lohegaon Airport located (approx) 15 km away.
+The nearest airport from Aga Khan Palace is the Pune International Airport located (approx) 15 km away.
 It has fairly good connectivity with nearby cities.
 Once you deboard at the airport, you can easily take a cab or some other means of transportation to reach here.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here